sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>iptables-compat</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Temporary transitioning package
+Short desc    : Temporary transitioning package
 URL          : https://www.netfilter.org/projects/iptables
-Лицензия     : GPLv2 and Artistic Licence 2.0 and ISC
+License      : GPLv2 and Artistic Licence 2.0 and ISC
-Описание     : This package only exists to help transition iptables users to the new
+Descript     : This package only exists to help transition iptables users to the new
              : package split.
 It will be removed after one distribution release cycle, please
              : do not reference it or depend on it in any way.
 ```